dmlc/gluon-nlp/docs/api/notes/vocab_emb.rst

     >>> my_vocab.set_embedding(fasttext)

-Now we are ready to access the fastText word embedding vectors for indexed words, such as 'hello' and 'world'.
+Now we are ready to access the :class:`fastText word embedding <gluonnlp.embedding.FastText>` vectors for indexed words, such as 'hello' and 'world'.

 .. code:: python